whoward/docs/markdown/reference/test-configuration.md

 ### Share only with friends

 You can also decide to make your test **sharable**.
-Making your test sharable means that it is only accessible to people having valid link and it is NOT VISIBLE on the [Sauce Now][18] page.
+Making your test sharable means that it is only accessible to people who have a valid link and it is NOT VISIBLE on the [Sauce Now][18] page.

 Key
 public